-I grew up on Oprah.
+I grew up on Oprah Winfrey.
 She spoke to my mom and me every afternoon via her iconic daily show and over the pages of her refreshing magazine.
 My mother is a big advocate in taking care of your mental and emotional health, and she passed this down to my sister and me, and Oprah was our go-to therapist.
 She may not be a mother in the traditional sense, but Ms. O is one of the wisest women I know when it comes to “mothering”—loving, caring for, and guiding those around you.

-Over the years, I’ve accumulated quite a collection of wisdom from the queen herself, and more often than not lately, find myself referencing her words as I raise my two little boys.
+Over the years, I’ve accumulated quite a collection of wisdom from the queen herself, and more often than not lately, find myself referencing her words as I raise my three little boys.
 She’s got quite the library of lessons for us and has yet to let me down.

 Read on for six motherhood lessons I’ve learned from Oprah.